CrimeLaw Enforcement

 EFCC Arrests Former Akwa Ibom Governor Udom Emmanuel Over Alleged ₦700 Billion Fraud

-Operatives of the Economic and Financial Crimes Commission (EFCC) have arrested former Akwa Ibom State Governor, Udom Emmanuel, over allegations of ₦700 billion fraud.
+Operatives of the EFCC arrested former Akwa Ibom Governor Udom Emmanuel over alleged ₦700 billion fraud and money laundering.

 According to the allegations, Emmanuel received ₦3 trillion from the Federation Account over eight years but left the state with a debt profile of ₦500 billion and unfinished projects worth ₦300 billion.
 Additionally, he is alleged to be unable to account for ₦700 billion in state funds.